 The right choice comes down to three questions.

 Are you on Atlassian?
-If yes, JSM’s integration depth may justify it even if Freshservice looks stronger in some areas.
+If yes, JSM’s integration depth may justify it even where Freshservice looks stronger elsewhere.
 If no, you get less from JSM’s main advantage.

 How close is IT to your dev team?
 If IT bridges dev and ops, JSM’s native Jira integration is a real advantage.
 If your desk serves non-technical employees, Freshservice’s UX and ITSM-first design fits better.

-Book a free assessment with KlickFlow.
-We will review your context, requirements and toolstack.
-And give you an honest recommendation.
+Book a free diagnostic call with KlickFlow.
+We will review your context, requirements and toolstack, and give you a clear recommendation.

 Sources